 Apple is great at buzz marketing.

-Admittedly, they sell great gadgets, but they’ve nevertheless mastered the art of building excitement without saying much:
+They sell great gadgets, but have nevertheless mastered the art of building excitement without saying much.

 What about buzz marketing resources?

 What is call centre marketing?

 Call centre marketing happens when a business authorizes a specialist company [a call centre or contact centre] to cold call people [and market a product or service].